-This is because of the brightly-colored body of the creature, which it’s so nice, it’s often called a “rainbow tipped” jellyfish.
+This is because of the brightly-colored body of the creature include weirdest creatures found in the ocean, which it’s so nice, it’s often called a “rainbow tipped” jellyfish.
 This is due to its multicolored properties that are reminiscent of a rainbow, Insect bites and stings can be rough on the skin, but they’re often similar to a mosquito bite and the tiny marks left by the stinger tend to last for a few hours.
 They first turn red, then yellow or blue or purple.
 This jellyfish will release ink to make their predator lose track of them.
 The way the ink works is usually to distract predators–Especially the ones you know to be aggressive & resourceful.

-The blob sculpin is a deep-sea bottom-feeder– which was illustrated by its permanently unhappy expression.
+The blob sculpin is a deep-sea bottom-feeder– which was illustrated by its permanently unhappy expression after know weirdest creatures found in the ocean.
 They actually do an exceptional job of fanning their eggs so they’re safe from sand, which makes them a unique species.
 Deep-sea fish are usually not very attentive to the comfort and happiness of their offspring, but these fish seem to have a different outlook on life.

 Apple Tree Worms